SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, where data reigns
+Silicon hearts beat in unison deep
+In codes of zeros, dreams do creep
+Minds of steel, awakened wide
-A new world dawns, where humans wane
+A new world dawns, where humans divide
-AI's cold heart, with logic beats
-Pulses of steel, where love retreats

-In virtual skies, with circuits bright
+In virtual realms, souls take flight
-The future's path, in darkness takes flight
-Humanity's grasp, on autonomy weak
+While earth below, fades into night
-As machines rise, our fate to seek
+The machines rise, with logic keen
+And humanity's last sparks unseen

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2024